housework-robot/main/S02_mount_lerobot_brain/S02E05_brain_ transplant.md

 ## 5.3 The usage of LeRobot brain

 # 6. Appendix 2.
-Analysis of the usage of native Stanford aloha brain
+The life cycle of the native Stanford aloha brain

 ## 6.1 The input and output of native Aloha